Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Preliminaries

-that is, $x^*$ is the best decision vector by knowing the full knowledge of $f_{i,t},i\in[N],t\in[1,T]$ as an a priori and without any communication restrictions among agents.
-Note that all inequalities and equalities throughout this paper are understood componentwise.
+that is, $x_t^*$ is the optimal decision vector at time step $t$.
+It is worth mentioning that another metric, called {\em static regret}, is defined by (\ref{9}) with $x_{i,t}^*$ being replaced with $x_i^*$, where $x^*=col(x_1^*,\ldots,x_N^*):=\mathop{\arg\min}_{x\in\mathcal{X}}\sum_{t=1}^T\sum_{i=1}^N f_{i,t}(x_i)$.
+That is, $x^*$ is the best decision vector by having the full knowledge of $f_{i,t},i\in[N],t\in[T]$ as an a priori and without any communication restrictions among agents.
+It is easy to observe that the static regret is not greater than the dynamic regret.
+Moreover, the dynamic regret makes more sense than the static one in many applications, such as tracking moving targets, where the variable of interest evolves over time and thus it is not sufficient to compare with a static benchmark.
+Note that the dynamic and static regrets will be identical when $f_{i,t}$'s are all independent of time $t$.

 Generally speaking, a proposed algorithm is announced ``good'' if the regret is sublinear with respect to $T$, i.e., $Reg(T)=o(T)$, where $o(T)$ means that $\lim_{T\to\infty}o(T)/T=0$.
-Intuitively, the sublinearity of the regret guarantees that the averaged value of the global objective function over time horizon $T$ achieves the optimal value as $T$ goes to infinity.
+Intuitively, the sublinearity of the regret guarantees that the average value of the global cost function over time horizon $T$ achieves the optimal value as $T$ goes to infinity.

-Moreover, as the distributed online optimization involves coupled inequality constraints $g(x)\leq\textbf{0}$, it is indispensable for the designed algorithm to eventually respect this kind of constraints.
+Moreover, as the distributed online optimization involves coupled inequality constraints (\ref{7b}), it is indispensable for the designed algorithm to eventually respect this kind of constraints.
 That is, the following constraint violation

 should grow more slowly than $T$.
 Mathematically, it should be ensured by the designed algorithm that $Reg^c(T)$ is also sublinear with respect to $T$, i.e., $Reg^c(T)=o(T)$.